 For example, if you have no symptoms after eating mushroom to test mannitol, this means you are ok to eat mannitol.
 The source of the mannitol does not matter.

 To put it another way, cauliflower is considered a high mannitol food but is free from other FODMAPs.
-The mannitol found in cauliflower is the same as mannitol found in mushrooms.
+The mannitol found in cauliflower is the same as the mannitol found in mushrooms.
 If you are fine with mushrooms you don’t need to then go through the testing process again with cauliflower.

 As with testing any FODMAP group, this may sound complicated…the FODMAP protocol can be difficult.
 This is why guidance from a qualified dietitian is always recommended when undertaking the FODMAP diet.

 A list of dietitians who are well qualified to help guide you through the process can be found in this list of Monash University approved FODMAP dietitians.

-As mentioned earlier, the Monash Low FODMAP Diet app is also a great smartphone tool for helping navigate the ins and outs of the diet, and includes a comprehensive list of foods and serving sizes containing the various FODMAPs.
+As mentioned earlier, the Monash Low FODMAP Diet app is also a great smartphone tool for helping navigate the ins and outs of the diet.
+It also includes a comprehensive list of foods and serving sizes containing the various FODMAPs.

 Remember the overall goal of implementing a FODMAP diet is including the widest variety of foods possible for that individual.
 Every individual will have different tolerances that will be discovered throughout the FODMAP challenge.